 3) Does Homework

-Your personal trainer may see you 3-4 times a week but he certainly is not there for you 24/7.
-Smart trainers will thus assign homework to their clients so that they are able to achieve their goals faster, even with the absence of their trainers.
-These homework can include additional cardiovascular activities such as swimming and running or they can be as simple as asking the client to do a food log so that the diet can be analyzed and changes can be made to facilitate faster fat loss.
-Homework is really for you own good so please, stop saying that your dog ate your food log!
+Your personal trainer may see you 3-4 times a week, but he certainly is not there for you 24/7.
+Smart trainers will thus assign homework to their clients so that they are able to achieve their goals faster, even in the absence of their trainers.
+This homework can include additional cardiovascular activities such as swimming and running, or they can be as simple as asking the client to do a food log so that the diet can be analyzed and changes can be made to facilitate faster fat loss.
+Homework is really for your own good, so please, stop saying that your dog ate your food log!

 4) Respects the Trainer